keenskelly/python3-coding-exercise/README.md

 Please find herein a simple function that is exactly ten lines as my submission of "ideal".
 This can be executed simply with `python3 api_client.py`.
-I chose to use a mini-representation of something that would be useful in the world of back-end systems automation and integration: a script that may receive some data from one source and pass it to another by way of a RESTful HTTP API interface.
+I chose to use a mini-representation of something that would be useful in the world of back-end systems automation and integration: a script that may receive some data from one source and pass it to another destination by way of a RESTful HTTP API interface.

 I used this opportunity to explore python3 beyond simply writing a function, but also to understand code structure, imports, CLI invocation, Class structures/methods, possible approaches to dependency